 Asynchronous | Asynchronous learning is a student-centered teaching method that uses online learning resources to facilitate information sharing outside the constraints of time and place among a network of people.
 Asynchronous learning is based on constructivist theory, a student-centered approach that emphasizes the importance of peer-to-peer interactions.
 This approach combines self-study with asynchronous interactions to promote learning, and it can be used to facilitate learning in traditional on-campus education, distance education, and continuing education. |

-Color Status | ⬤ On Track: Project is on schedule ⬤ At-Risk: due date or milestone missed but Eight Dates intact ⬤ High Risk: At Risk, with a high risk of going off track ⬤ Off Track: An Eight Date will be missed if action not taken |
+⬤ On Track: Project is on schedule ⬤ At-Risk: due date or milestone missed but Eight Dates intact ⬤ High Risk: At Risk, with a high risk of going off track ⬤ Off Track: An Eight Date will be missed if action not taken |

-Course Lead | The Course Lead is the primary Subject Matter Expert who designs and organizes the course in collaboration with Steinhardt AT. |
+Course Lead | The Course Lead is the primary Subject Matter Expert who designs and organizes the course in collaboration with Steinhardt DIL. |

 Course Refresh | In preparation for a new semester, the course needs to be “refreshed”, specifically: rolled over into official Albert-linked course site, and updated according to due dates, module dates, etc. |